code-maan/canvas-generator/README.md

 - [MD AMAAN ALAM] "amaan150618@gmail.com"

 License:
-This project is licensed under the MIT lice.
+This project is licensed under the MIT license.

 Contact:
 For any questions or suggestions, please contact [MD AMAAN ALAM] at amaan150618@gmail.com.